I’m a sucker for a scenic road and Highway 395 is one of the good ones in my opinion.

 There were very few boats on the water but it was mid week and a little bit windy so I can only assume weekends are much busier.
 We found a rocky shore and proceeded to throw out our line in anticipation of all of the trout bites that will be soon tugging on our poles.
 Sadly we got nothing, not a bite, not a fish.
 Evidently there are techniques to catching Trout.

 We drove back to the 395 and a stopped at Mono Lake.
 I wrote a full story on Mono Lake that I hope you will read prior to this.
 It is one that you have to stop and see for yourself when up in this area.
 The lake has salt content almost three times that of the ocean and has pillars called Tufu that you don’t normally see.
 It is worth a stop.

 June Lake Loop

 Heading south of Mono, you hit the off -ramp for the June Lake loop.
 This ‘U’ shaped drive first takes you to the picturesque and charming June Lake and then you eventually pass by Gull, Silver, and Grant Lakes.
-They are all beautiful in their own way and all featured fishing and marinas to rent boats, kayaks, or SUP’s.
+They are all beautiful in their own way and all featured fishing with marinas to rent boats, kayaks, or SUP’s.

 The final lake in the loop was Grant where we caught our first and only trout.
 I threw it back very quickly and didn’t take a picture because I thought it would be the first of many.
 Little did I know it would be the last one of the trip even though we visited over 16 different lakes.

 It only takes a few minutes to exit Highway 395 to begin this extremely scenic route, so I highly recommend you take the time.
 Each lake is absolutely amazing and very much what you would expect for a mountain body of water.